slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

 [The author](https://infrequently.org/about-me/) has worked professionally on the web for more than 20 years, helped to design many features now in heavy use on the web platform, and interviewed hundreds of software engineering candidates -- many for frontend roles -- while working at Google for a dozen years.

 This experience informed a multi-year collaboration ('14-'17) among senior managers and engineers to reform Google's internal hiring policies, interview rubrics, recruiter guides, candidate collateral, hiring committee documentation, job descriptions, and promotion ladder criteria to better weight the skills embodied by the best frontend engineers and signpost differences between the frontend discipline and that of "general" software engineering.
-Frontend, it turns out, is wicked hard, and to hire for it well organisations must think differently about what skills and values should be top-of-mind.
+Frontend is wicked hard, and to hire well organisations must think differently about what skills and values should be top-of-mind.

 The author has also [consulted widely](https://infrequently.org/2022/05/performance-management-maturity/) with frontend teams across industry since 2015 as they worked to build [Progressive Web Apps](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) and improve their sites with the help of the Chrome team's expertise.

-Since joining Microsoft in 2021, this consulting work has continued, but is now focused on improving Microsoft's largest web properties (e.g., Bing, Copilot, Office, Teams, etc.).
+Since joining Microsoft in 2021, this consulting work has continued but is now focused on improving Microsoft's most prominent web properties (e.g., Bing, Copilot, Office, Teams, Loops, etc.).
 This consulting has provided a broad view into the practices, beliefs, and pathologies of both high-functioning and poorly executing frontend teams, as well as the habits of both managers and engineers that make the difference to the user experience.

 ## Essential Skills

-The most important skills to test for and value in frontend development are:
+Critical skills to test for and value in frontend development are:

   - Well-structured HTML
   - Accessibility